msassak/kerplutz/README.md

 * Argument type-casts
 * List arguments
 * Cleanup OptionParser's puking when an option isn't recognized
+* Be more shy with the parsed arguments collection via callbacks
 * Multiline descriptions?

 ## Copyright